Canvas and Its Enemies — Mildew, UV, Salt, and Wet Rot

 Series Hub: Preserving Canvas

 The visible grey or black bloom of established mildew is the late-stage presentation.
-By the time you can see it, the fungi have been working for weeks.
-Early mildew damage is detectable by smell — a distinctive earthy, musty note that is quite different from the smell of clean damp canvas — and by a slight dulling and greying of the weave that precedes visible surface growth.
-At this stage the damage is superficial and reversible.
-Left longer, the fungi begin to break down the cellulose fibres themselves, reducing tensile strength progressively and leaving the canvas structurally compromised even after the visible mildew has been cleaned off.
+By the time you can see it, the fungi have been metabolically active for some time.
+Early mildew is detectable by smell — an earthy, organic, slightly musty note that is distinct from the smell of clean canvas — and by a slight dulling and greying of the weave that precedes visible surface growth.
+At this stage the damage is largely superficial and the treatment is straightforward.
+Left longer, the hyphal penetration into the fibre deepens, cellulose begins to be consumed, and the canvas loses tensile strength in the affected zones that cleaning and retreatment cannot restore.
+The fibres that have been consumed are gone.

 Wet Rot — Mildew's Slower Cousin